Recognition

 Date: Jun 2010

 Australia sells more wine than any other country in the influential UK wine market.
-But that doesn?t mean that it enjoys the best reputation ? its wines are frequently dismissed as being over-ripe, over-alcoholic and over-exposed.
+But that doesn’t mean that it enjoys the best reputation?
+Its wines are frequently dismissed as being over-ripe, over-alcoholic and over-exposed.

-And although Australia itself …
+And although Australia itself is …

 Author: James Halliday